lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 GSLM uses HuBERT code as input and reconstructs the waveform with the Tacotron2 model and the WaveGlow vocoder.
 HuBERT codes discard speaker identity, so they achieve a poor speaker score.

-For AudioLM, they use the word error score reported in their paper, which was obtained by a Conformer Transducer model.
+For AudioLM, they use the word error score reported in their paper, which a Conformer Transducer model obtained.

 VALL-E is better than other speech-to-speech LM-based generative systems in terms of robustness.
 One major reason is VALL-E trained with pseudo-phoneme instead of HuBERT/w2v-BERT codes, which enjoys better alignment quality with the input text.